Four Strategies for Improved Client-Designer Relationships

 - Critical success factor: Ability to improve the client’s competitive position.

-- Designer should know: The client’s strategy.
+- The designer should know: The client’s strategy.

 The difference between a type-A relationship and a Type-C one is that, in the latter, the designer contributes more directly to the competitiveness of the client.
 The designer can be, for example, taking part in a new product or process design that improves the client’s core business.
 A designer is a trusted advisor, even though the relationship is formed around projects.